-Whenever you find an injured or orphaned wild animal, call Wildlife Rehabilitation Center of Northern Utah (801-814-7888) or your local licensed wildlife rehabilitator to determine whether the animal actually needs help!
+Whenever you find an injured or orphaned wild animal, call your local licensed wildlife rehabilitator to determine whether the animal actually needs help!

-Some young animals may not need rescuing– please call first to determine if an animal needs to be rescued.
-Please don’t take a healthy animal away from it's parents.
+Some young animals may not need rescuing, please don’t take a healthy animal away from it's parents.

-If the animal is obviously injured or in danger, without putting your safety at risk, contain the animal in a safe location and contact a rehabilitator.
+If the animal is obviously injured or in danger, without putting your safety at risk, contain the animal in a safe location and contact DWR or a licensed rehabilitator.

 Rehabilitating wildlife requires state and federal permits.
 This is for the safety and well-being of the animals as well as caretakers.

 NOTE: If an person/agency represents themselves as "legal" and are NOT on the State's list this may be an active or in-progress wildlife violation, please call the Division of Wildlife Resources Law Enforcement 800-662-3337

 First things first, most babies ARE NOT ABANDONED just because they are alone--it is very natural for mom to leave for long periods of time as she forages for food, but if people are disturbing the babies or are too near, she may not return causing the babies to become orphans--PLEASE, LEAVE THE BABIES ALONE!